Debt Settlement Pros and Cons

 Alternatives to debt settlement

-There are a number of alternatives to settling your debt.
+There are several alternatives to settling your debt.
 The best option for you will be based on your unique financial situation.
+The following are some other options to consider:

-- Debt consolidation involves moving all your existing debts into one loan or credit card.
-This can simplify your payments and potentially lower your interest rate.
+• Debt consolidation: Debt consolidation involves moving all your existing debts into one loan or credit card to simplify your payments and potentially lower your interest rate.

-- If your debts are simply too unmanageable, you may consider filing bankruptcy.
-However, this should be an absolute last resort and only if your creditors are unwilling to negotiate.
+• Filing bankruptcy: If your debts are simply too unmanageable, you can consider filing bankruptcy.
+This should be an absolute last resort and only be considered if your creditors are unwilling to negotiate.

 FAQ